baratgabor/Unity3D-SoundManager/README.md

 # SoundManager component for Unity3D
-## *With modulation ranges, AudioSource pooling, and playing at world coordinates*
+## *With modulation ranges, AudioSource pooling, playing at world coordinates, and even playing while following a Transform*

 My take on a light-weight sound manager for Unity3D.
 Admittedly I haven't looked into any implementations on the Asset Store, etc., because I didn't want to spoil the fun of writing mine from scratch.
 So this is just a small, single-class component with a nested helper class; with solid core features that should perform reliably and efficiently.